a-b-street/ltn/tests/README.md

 # Test cases

 This directory has project files for areas with boundaries that've proven buggy in the past.
-Eventually, we can also save the neighbourhood GeoJSON dump here too and have automated regression tests.
 Each file can be loaded from the title screen.

+The `output` directory has GeoJSON output capturing:

+- Roads detected as interior to the neighbourhood
+- Cell boundaries
+- Shortcuts per interior road

+The "unit" test in `backend/src/tests.rs` verifies this output doesn't change.
+When it does, we can manually load the savefile in the old and new web UI, check any differences, and manually approve them.

+## Notes per test case

 There are several stages of "working" for each of these: